 Profits dip at Shaws department stores due to exceptional costs

-Family-owned business performed strongly last year but exceptional costs contributed to a 77% drop in profits to €422,404
+Family-owned business performed strongly last year but saw profits drop 77% to €422,404

-A man walks past the Dun Laoghaire branch of Shaws.
+The group operates 17 department stores and the accounts for Shaw & Sons Ltd concern eight of the stores.
 Photograph: Aidan Crawley

 Exceptional costs at the main arm of the Shaw’s department store business contributed to a 77 per cent drop in pre-tax profits to €422,404 last year.